Everything the movie ‘Joker’ is not, despite what you may have heard

 An incel call to arms

 There is indeed some political commentary baked into the movie.
 This take on the iconic character is emblematic of empathy-devoid MAGA hats.
-Phoenix’s Arthur Fleck has a Tourettes-like mental condition where he laughs at inappropriate moments.
+Phoenix’s Arthur Fleck has a Tourette’s-like mental condition where he laughs at inappropriate moments.
 He also has a tendency to target elites, and his rampage threatens to inspire a populist revolution.
 What could be a better metaphor for the disaffected sociopaths who memed Trump into office, the people who celebrate his constant cruelty as though it were all just Twitter trollage?

 However, the movie does not seem designed to appeal specifically to the incel set.
 Arthur is a bit obsessed with a woman who pays him a brief kindness, but he is never driven by spiteful horniness.
 Nor does he want to kill all the chads.
-If this increasingly dangerous community adopts this character as its newest hero, it would a stretch to argue that they’ve been courted.
+If this increasingly dangerous community adopts this character as its newest hero, it would be a stretch to argue that they’ve been courted.

 One long distillation of its director’s opinion